Milad-Akarie/auto_route_library/README.md

       routeInformationParser: _appRouter.defaultRouteParser(),
     );
 ```

-the following approach **won't** work if you have nested routers unless they don't inherit the observers.
+The following approach **won't** work if you have nested routers unless they don't inherit the observers.

 ```dart
    final _observer = MyObserver();
    return MaterialApp.router(